samy35135/openScadScriptAnalyzerDev/README.md

 # To do

-* Faire un outil en ligne de commande capable de :
+* Implement a command line interface that is able to  :
-  * Télécharger les “things” à partir de l’API Thingiverse
+  * Download things from the Thingiverse API
-  * Lister :
+  * List :
-    * les fichiers scad parsés
+    * Successfully parsed scads
-    * les fichiers scad non parsés (+trace d’erreur)
+    * Fail scads + stacktrace
-  * Générer un CSV comprenant :
+  * Generate a CSV containing :
-    * les statistiques d’un fichier scad
+    * A .scad file statistic's
-    * toutes les statistiques des fichiers scad
+    * All scads statistic's
-* Écrire des cas de test pour le module statistiques
+* Write a test case for the statistic module
-* Faire une étude sur les fichiers scad qui ne compilent pas
+* Try to figure out while some files fail to parse
-* Implémenter un extracteur de paramètres (web + console) pour chaque “things” + tests
+* Implement a parameter extractor for each thing (web and console interface)
-* Implémenter un configurateur (web + console) + tests (à voir)
+* Implement a configurator (web and console interface)

 ## Bugs & known issues

 * Some scad files aren't correctly parsed.
 * Bower isn't executed after npm post-installation
-* Some scad statistics are false (and 2 last columns clean)
+* Some scad statistics are false (and the 2 last columns are empty)

 ## FAQ

 ### What is the project licence ?

-Les projets sous GitHub sont toujours des projets sous licence open source.
-Concernant notre projet, il possède une double licence open source:
+ This project has a double open source licence :
 * [Apache Software License 2.0 ("ASL")](http://www.apache.org/licenses/LICENSE-2.0)
 * [jOOQ License and Maintenance Agreement ("jOOQ License")](http://www.jooq.org/legal/licensing) See the licence file